Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Introduction

-\begin{introthm} There is $\phi \in \Out$ and a free factor $\calA$, such that every quasi-geodesic connecting $\phi$ to the identity backtracks in $\calF(\calA)$.
+That is to say, there is $\phi \in \Out$ and a free factor $\calA$, such that every quasi-geodesic connecting $\phi$ to the identity backtracks in $\calF(\calA)$.
 In other words, there does not exists a quasi-geodesics between the identity and $\phi$ that projects to a quasi-geodesics in $\calF(\calA)$.
-Same is true for $\calS(\calA)$. \end{introthm}
+Same is true for $\calS(\calA)$.

 Another application of \thmref{Intro:slowtwist} is in the understanding of relationships between Outer Space geodesics and $\Out$ geodesics.
 The Outer Space, denoted $\CV$, is the set of metric graphs whose fundamental group is identified with $\F$.
 It is a $CW$--complex with $\Out$ action and it was defined by Culler and Vogtmann to study $\Out$ as an analogue of \Teich space which has $\Mod(S)$ action \cite{outerspace}.
 One can project a path in $\CV$ to a path in $\Out$, by considering the associated difference of markings maps along a path in $\CV$.
 Bestvina and Feighn \cite{BFhyperbolicity} showed that greedy folding paths in $\CV$ projects to quasi-geodesics in free factor graphs for all sub-factors.
 This was used to produce a weak version of a distance formula which give a lower bound for the word length in terms of projection distance to $\calS(\calA)$ \cite{BBF}.